PhantomChain/core-control/README.md

 - For update you can skip the 'check' argument as it's the default.
 - For system you can skip the 'info' argument as it's the default.
 - When setting a delegate secret just paste your secret after the 'set' argument without quotes.
-- The snapshot is stored in the 'snapshots' folder in your home directory using the database name, e.g. ark_mainnet.
+- The snapshot is stored in the 'snapshots' folder in your home directory using the database name, e.g. phantom_mainnet.
 If you're using an external snapshot make sure to rename it accordingly and put it in the 'snapshots' folder.
 - Running with the 'remove' argument does not delete the 'snapshots' folder or the stored snapshot in order to allow you to take a snapshot, do remove/install and restore it afterwards.